 - The regreening of Sudbury and Junction Creek

 - Water sampling and benthic bug collection/identification

 - Litter cleanups along the creek

-Click here to check out the EYJC program calendar for July and stay tuned for updates!
+Click here to check out the EYJC program calendar and stay tuned for updates!

 Support Youth in Conservation